 AI Slop Encyclopedia: Every Pattern, Every Fix, Every Tool

-This is the article we wish existed when we started building Sailop.
-A single, comprehensive reference that catalogs every AI slop pattern we have found, explains why each one happens, shows how to detect it, and provides the exact fix.
-We have scanned over 500 AI-generated websites, analyzed 12,000 components, and distilled everything into this encyclopedia.
+This is the reference we wished existed when we started: a single catalog of every AI slop pattern we found, why each one happens, how to detect it, and the exact fix.
+We scanned over 500 AI-generated websites, analyzed 12,000 components, and distilled it into this encyclopedia.

-If you are a developer shipping AI-assisted frontends, bookmark this page.
-If you are a designer trying to explain why AI output feels off, send this to your team.
-If you are a founder wondering why your landing page looks like everyone else's, this is your diagnosis and your prescription.
+If you ship AI-assisted frontends, bookmark this page.
+If you are a designer trying to explain why AI output feels off, send it to your team.
+If your landing page looks like everyone else's, this is the diagnosis and the prescription.

-For a shorter introduction to the topic, start with What is AI Slop: The 7 Dimensions of Generic Design.
+For a shorter introduction, start with What is AI Slop: The 7 Dimensions of Generic Design.
 For the manifesto version, read The Anti-Slop Manifesto: 73 Rules for Unique Design.
-This article goes deeper than both.
+This goes deeper than both.

 What is AI Slop?

-AI slop is the visual and structural homogeneity that emerges when websites are generated by large language models without deliberate design intervention.
-The term originated in early 2025 within design communities who noticed that AI-generated content -- from blog posts to landing pages -- shared an uncanny sameness.
-By 2026, "slop" has become the standard term for any digital output that looks, reads, or feels machine-generated in a generic way.
+AI slop is the visual and structural homogeneity that emerges when large language models generate websites without deliberate design intervention.
+The term surfaced in early 2025 inside design communities who noticed AI output — from blog posts to landing pages — shared an uncanny sameness.
+By 2026, "slop" is the standard term for any digital output that looks, reads, or feels machine-generated in a generic way.

 The problem is not that AI builds bad websites.
-The problem is that AI builds the same website over and over.
-When you prompt ChatGPT, Claude, or Gemini to "build a SaaS landing page," you get a hero section with a gradient headline, three feature cards in a grid, a pricing table with three columns, a testimonial section, and a CTA.
-The colors will be blue, indigo, or violet.
-The font will be Inter or the system default.
-The border-radius will be rounded-2xl.
-The animation will be fade-up on scroll.
+It is that AI builds the same website over and over.
+The colors land on blue, indigo, or violet.
+The font is Inter or the system default.
+The radius is rounded-2xl.
+The animation is fade-up on scroll.
 Every single time.

 This happens because LLMs are trained on the aggregate of the web.
-They learn what is most common and reproduce it.
-The most common landing page patterns become the default output.
-When millions of developers use the same AI tools with similar prompts, the result is a web that converges toward a single aesthetic.
-We call that aesthetic AI slop.
+They learn what is most common and reproduce it, so the most common landing-page patterns become the default output.
+When millions of developers run the same tools with similar prompts, the web converges toward one aesthetic.
+We call it AI slop.
+Why Every AI-Generated Website Looks the Same traces the mechanism in full.

-First, trust.
-Users have developed pattern recognition for AI-generated content.
-When your site looks like every other AI site, visitors unconsciously register it as low-effort or even suspicious.
-Bounce rates increase.
-Conversion drops.
-We measured this across 200 A/B tests: sites scoring Grade D or worse on Sailop had 23% lower conversion than sites scoring Grade B or better, controlling for copy and offer.
+Trust.
+Users have built pattern recognition for AI output.
+When your site looks like every other AI site, visitors quietly register it as low-effort or even suspicious.
+Bounce goes up, conversion goes down.
+Across 200 A/B tests, sites scoring Grade D or worse on Sailop converted 23% lower than sites scoring Grade B or better, controlling for copy and offer.

-Second, brand.
+Brand.
 If your visual identity is indistinguishable from your competitors', you have no visual identity.
-Your brand exists in the space between you and everyone else.
-When AI collapses that space to zero, your brand disappears.
+Your brand exists in the gap between you and everyone else.
+When AI collapses that gap to zero, the brand disappears with it.

-Third, accessibility and quality.
-AI slop is not just ugly -- it is often broken.
+Quality.
+AI slop is not just generic — it is often broken.
 Missing focus states, no reduced-motion support, no semantic HTML, no skip links.
 The same laziness that produces generic visuals produces inaccessible code.

 We built Sailop to measure and fix this.
-After scanning 500 AI-generated sites, we found that 94% use the same 12 core patterns.
-We identified 87 specific patterns across 7 dimensions.
-We built a scoring system that grades sites from A to F. And we built tools -- a CLI, an MCP server, and a Claude Code skill -- that detect and fix these patterns automatically.
+After scanning 500 AI-generated sites, we found 94% rely on the same 12 core patterns.
+We catalogued 87 specific patterns across 7 dimensions, built a 0-100 score that maps to letter grades, and shipped tools — a CLI, an MCP server, and a Claude Code skill — that detect and fix them.

 This encyclopedia documents all of it.